Logistics Company Owner in Quebec with a $3M Earnout: Capital Gains Reserve and Revenu Québec Rules in 2026

 Question: How does Alberta's 48% top rate compare to Quebec's 53.31% for earnout capital gains tax?

-Answer: Alberta's top combined federal-provincial marginal rate is 48.00%, compared to Quebec's 53.31% — a 5.31 percentage point difference that compounds across every dollar of recognized gain.
-On the $1.75M taxable gain from a $3M logistics sale, the total tax without the capital gains reserve is approximately $600,000 in Quebec versus approximately $540,000 in Alberta — a $60,000 gap driven entirely by provincial rate.
-With the reserve spreading the gain over 4 years, total tax drops to approximately $533,000 in Quebec and approximately $478,000 in Alberta.
-The reserve savings are approximately $66,500 in Quebec and approximately $59,500 in Alberta — the Quebec seller benefits $7,000 more from the same reserve strategy because each dollar shifted from the 66.67% inclusion tier to the 50% tier is worth more at a higher marginal rate.
+Answer: Alberta's top combined federal-provincial marginal rate is 48.00%, compared to Quebec's 53.31% — a 5.31 percentage point difference that compounds across every dollar of recognized gain that sits above each province's top-bracket threshold.
+Capital gains are included at the flat 50% rate in both provinces (the proposed June 2024 hike to 66.67% above $250K was cancelled outright in March 2025 and never took effect).
+On the $875,000 of taxable income from a $1.75M capital gain (after the LCGE on a $3M logistics sale), the total tax without the capital gains reserve is approximately $420,000 in Quebec versus approximately $377,000 in Alberta — a $43,000 gap driven entirely by provincial rate.
+With the reserve spreading the gain over 4 years, total tax drops to approximately $310,000 in Quebec and approximately $278,000 in Alberta.
+The reserve savings are approximately $110,000 in Quebec and approximately $99,000 in Alberta — the Quebec seller benefits $11,000 more from the same reserve strategy because the spread between mid-brackets and the top bracket is wider in Quebec.
 For a seller with flexibility on province of residence, the rate difference is significant — but it requires genuine relocation of tax residence, not just a mailing address change, and must be established before the disposition date.